Best Careers for Nutrition Majors

 Fitness and wellness coordinators work in gyms, community centres, and other health facilities.
 They coordinate all of the organization's wellness activities, including nutrition seminars, exercise classes, and special events.
 They help people in their community achieve better health and fitness outcomes—a rewarding task for any nutrition major.

-A fitness and wellness coordinator is someone who works for a gym or health facility and coordinates or plans all of their fitness and wellness activities - such as exercise classes, health seminars, and special events.
+A fitness and wellness coordinator works for a gym or health facility and coordinates or plans all of their fitness and wellness activities, such as exercise classes, health seminars, and special events.

 5. Health Educator